TayssirGh/tsts-git/README.md

 Happy coding! 😄

-**Note**: If you're viewing this on GitHub, head over to [the challenge](https://app.codecrafters.io/courses/git/overview) to try the challenge yourself!
+**Note**: If you're viewing this on GitHub, head over to [the challenge](https://app.codecrafters.io/courses/git/overview) to try it yourself!